ad-si/Transity/readme.md

 ------------------  ------------------------------------------------------------
-balance             Simple balance of all accounts transactions        All transcations and their transfers entries             All individual deposits & withdrawals entries-by-account  All individual deposits & withdrawals grouped by account gplot               Code and data for gnuplot impulse diagram
+balance             Simple balance of all accounts transactions        All transcations and their transfers transfers           All transfers with one transfer per line entries             All individual deposits & withdrawals entries-by-account  All individual deposits & withdrawals grouped by account gplot               Code and data for gnuplot impulse diagram